A 32% success benchmark plus Italy's macro setup gives lenders confidence in underwriting.

 Municipal regulations vary by city.
 Some areas offer tax incentives for new businesses in designated growth zones.

-Three simple steps to discover your ideal retail store location in Italy
+Three steps to discover your ideal retail store location in Italy

 Retail Store Outlook for Italy